-Written by: Dr. Bill Krizmanich, chief of emergency medicine, Hamilton Health Sciences
+Written by: Dr. Bill Krizmanich, emergency physician, Hamilton Health Sciences

 As an emergency doctor, a common concern I hear from my patients is that they’re not always sure where to turn for basic medical care.
 Often, the emergency department (ED) is seen as the best and quickest place to access a doctor’s expertise, but there’s usually a more convenient option.
-For health issues that aren’t emergencies, a family doctor or urgent care centre can offer the same level of expertise as an ED, usually in less time.
+For health issues that aren’t emergencies, a family doctor or urgent care centre can offer the same level of expertise as an ED, and you’ll usually have a shorter wait.

 The next time you’re feeling unwell, consider your options.
+There may be a better option for you than visiting the emergency department.
 Here are three things you should know:

 Family doctors offer more services than you might think.

-When it comes to managing your overall health, a family doctor can be an excellent partner in care.
-From minor illnesses and injuries to support for mental health concerns, a family doctor can help you with a wide variety of issues.
-And, more and more, doctors’ offices are offering extended hours and round-the-clock call services so that you can get the help you need outside of regular business hours.
+When it comes to managing your overall health, a family doctor is an excellent resource.
+From treatment for minor illnesses and injuries to support for mental health concerns, a family doctor can help you with a wide variety of issues.
+And, more and more, doctors’ offices are offering extended hours, after-hours clinics and 24-hour on-call services so that you can get the help you need, no matter the time of day.

-If you’re unsure about the types of services available through your family doctor, inquire with their office to learn more.
+If you’re unsure about the types of services available through your family doctor, check with their office to learn more.
 If you don’t have a family doctor, click here to find one.

 Except in the event of emergencies, urgent care centres (UCCs) are excellent options for medical issues that need quick attention, or when your family doctor is unavailable.
 Many people don’t know this, but Hamilton has two urgent care centres which are open 7 days a week, 365 days a year and are staffed by emergency-trained doctors.
 Our UCC teams are qualified to deal with minor fractures, sprained ankles, respiratory illnesses, and even minor cuts that need stitches.